Eight Design Trends Tech Companies Should Know in 2023

 Color Gradients

 The renaissance of vintage and nostalgic aesthetics is hardly limited to web illustrations, but designers are also finding ways to breathe life into styles from past eras.
-Colorful gradients break from previously monochromatic options, offering flexible, unique textures for sophisticated tech settings.
+Colorful gradients break from previously monochromatic options, offering flexible, unique textures in sophisticated tech spaces.

 Image Left: vectara.com/solutions/support